Grip, Hold, and Stance

 All this talk of “stance” is 2-dimensional, square flat range thinking.
 As Joel of Warlizard Tactical points out, it assumes that the bad guy will always be in front of you, like the targets are on the firing line, that he will stand in one place, like the targets do on the firing line, and that you will always be standing in one place (or at best, sprinting between static firing positions), like you usually do on the firing line.
 Said it before, and we’ll say it again: if you are standing in one place, you may very well be sucking up incoming bullets.

-Jim Cirillo, who would know (he survived at least 17 gun battles), said that if you move FAST, perpendicular to the incoming fire, it’s much harder to hit you.
+Jim Cirillo, who would know (he survived at least 17 gun battles), said that in a flash fight, getting your gun out is not your first priority.
+If you move FAST, perpendicular to the incoming fire, it’s much harder to hit you.

 WHAT IF THE THREATS AREN’T IN FRONT OF YOU?